dudung/notes/content/posts/25/c/36-js-for-fun-2.md

 ## draw circle
-Information to draw circle is inputted on canvas and a button click event triggers the drawing on canvas.
+Information to draw circle is inputted on `textarea` and a click on `button` triggers the drawing on `canvas`.

 {{< script/runner id="cnt2" >}}
 const cnt = document.getElementById("cnt2");